 What is an MPA Degree Program’s Typical Length?

-The amount of time it takes to complete a master’s of public administration, whether an on-campus or online degree program, varies by institution.
+The amount of time it takes to complete a master’s of public administration, whether an on-site or online degree program, varies by institution.
 Many graduate programs, especially those geared toward adult learners, run year-round and can be completed in one to two years.
 At National University, students typically complete the MPA degree requirements in just over a year, according to program chair Goldberg.

 Other factors that could determine the exact duration will depend on the individual student.
 For example, someone who is able to transfer in credits from another accredited graduate program may be required to take fewer courses, allowing them to finish sooner.
 On the other hand, many graduate programs, like the ones at National, allow students to pursue their degree at their own pace.
 For example, all of National’s MPA courses run for four weeks each; students have the ability to pause their studies if needed — such as for a work travel obligation, family vacation, illness, or another personal reason.
 And then, they can pick their education at the start of the next monthly start session.